-Sprinkle the remaining cheese over top and broil until frittata is puffed and cheese begins to turn golden, about 3 minutes.
+Sprinkle the remaining cheese over the top and broil until the frittata is slightly puffed and cheese melts, about 3 minutes.
 Cut into wedges and serve right out of the pan or plate.

-Butter: Butter varies wildly in pricing, but the lows in our area are $1.49 on a great sale (usually around the holidays) to $1.99 for a good sale.
-I stock up and freeze.
+Butter: Butter varies wildly in pricing, but the lows in our area are $2.00 on a great sale (usually around the holidays) to $2.50 for a good sale.
+Stock up and freeze.
 See Dairy, Pricing and Care, again, for more discussion.
-Cost for this recipe, about 5 cents – you could use olive oil, too.
+Cost for this recipe, about 8 cents – you could use olive oil, instead for a healthier option.

 Asparagus: On sale often in our area for $1.99 a bunch, in the spring we’ll see it rarely for $1.49 a pound.
 I love asparagus and try to think of ways to use it when it’s in season and the prices are low.
 This is a vegetable I can’t deal with frozen.
 You’ll want to be aware of the size of the bunch – some stores portion it in 12 ounces and some 16 ounces.
 I paid $1.99 for 12 ounces.

 To remove tough ends, slide one out of the rubber band, and snap it, holding it at the ends – It will break in just the right place.
-Line that one up with the rest in the band and cut through them all at once.
+Line that stalk up with the rest of the asparagus that is still banded cut through them all at once.
 The stalks take longer to cook than the ends, so sliding a band up to keep the tips together saves you a bit of time.
 I don’t waste the ends – they go in my morning smoothie or a stock.

-Cheese: Watch sales and coupons – I used basic store cheese here, Swiss, but you can go as high end as you’d like.
+Cheese: Watch sales and coupons – I used basic store cheese here but you can go as high end as you’d like.
 Fontina would probably be my first choice here if price were no object.
-I look for a price of about a buck for 8 ounces, eight ounces, which is about 2 cups grated, for this recipe, the cost is $75.
+I look for a price of about a buck for 8 ounces, eight ounces, which is about 2 cups grated.
+This recipes calls for a cup, the cost is $50.